-This session will launch the fall sessions for the Mentoring Academy.
+This session will launch the spring sessions for the Mentoring Academy.
 The first of four, this session will provide an opportunity to discuss the different roles which mentors and mentees play, and covers the first two competencies in the Mentoring Academy (Introduction and Communication).
 Participants will have an opportunity to discuss the principles of effective mentoring through interactive case studies.
-Participants can attend one Mentoring Academy session or choose to attend all sessions to complete all eight competencies based on the National Research Mentoring Network curriculum.
+Participants can attend one session or choose to attend all sessions to complete all eight competencies based on the National Research Mentoring Network curriculum.

 Joe Ayoob, Associate Professor in the Department of Computational and Systems Biology, faculty fellow of the Center for Mentoring and Bruce Childers, Associate Dean of Strategic Initiatives, Chair of the Department of Information Culture and Data Stewardship, and Professor of Computer Science in the School of Computing and Information, faculty fellow of the Center for Mentoring; Mentoring Academy members will serve as table facilitators.

 Registration for workshops is mandatory which ensures distribution of pre-workshop materials and accurate attendance records.

 Seats are limited.
 Lunch will be provided.
 If you have any special accommodation needs, please contact firstname.lastname@example.org.

 Tuesday, January 21 at 12:00 p.m. to 2:00 p.m.